jakobzhao/geog595/04_data/pe.md

 You are expected to walk through this instruction, try to practice on how to store the geo-tagged tweets to a spatialite database and visualize it in QGIS platform.
 More importantly, by learning this practical exercise, you are expected to manage the research data on a spatial database.

 So, to submit your deliverable, please,
-- Share a spatialite database of your research data to the **Canvas Dropbox** of this pratical exercise.
+- Share a spatialite database of your research data to the **Canvas Dropbox** of this practical exercise.
 (30 POINTS)
 - Along with the database, please also attach a word document or a pdf file  to describe what the tables/layers in the database are and how they are related to your research questions.
 (20 POINTS)